-Twelve of the larger AMG manufacturing facilities now have ISO 14001 environmental management system certification in place.
+The principles outlined by AMG's CEO and founder referred to above eloquently describe AMG's broader approach to the environment.
+In terms of detailed environmental management at local sites, twelve of the larger AMG manufacturing facilities now have ISO 14001 environmental management system certification in place.
 Formalized management systems are seen as a key tool to maintaining focus on environmental responsibility.
 Additionally AMG has invested in projects including hydroelectric generation, solar generation and heat recovery systems.
 It is also promoting energy management initiatives to improve efficiencies, with several larger energy users, including the largest, holding ISO 50001 energy management certification.
 The relevant section from the Annual Report to Shareholders showing how AMG measures its environmental impact is reproduced at the end of this Communication on Progress (COP).

-Principle 9 - Encourage the development and diffusion of environmentally friendly technologies AMG's businesses continue to focus on environmentally friendly technologies.
-In 2015 AMG continued its investment in the production of titanium aluminides used in the aerospace industry.
+Principle 9 - Encourage the development and diffusion of environmentally friendly technologies

+As described above, AMG's businesses continue to focus on environmentally friendly technologies.
+In 2016 AMG continued its investment in the production of titanium aluminides used in the aerospace industry.
 Investments in the plant in Cambridge, Ohio that produces the steel strengthening alloy ferrovanadium from byproducts of the oil refining and power generation industries, eliminating landfill, has resulted in significant capacity increase, with minimal increase in carbon footprint.
 Further, this technology reduces energy in the manufacturing process and by strengthening steel, significantly reduces the tonnages required in end user applications.
 AMG is also actively supporting the automotive industry as it moves to more fuel efficient turbo charged, low displacement engines, through heat treatment of fast moving, high temperature parts such as turbo chargers and piston heads.
 Similar applications have been seen in next generation aviation jet engines which contribute to the fuel efficiency of next generation aircraft and where AMG's ceramic coating technologies further enable fuel efficiency savings.
 AMG continues to believe that nuclear power is required as part of the short and medium term solution to anthropogenic CO2 emissions and continue to supply products and engineering expertise to support this sector.